 - Print, sign and date the form.

-Complete the Fee Payment Form – Application for Permanent Residence (IMM 5620)
+Fill out the Fee Payment Form – Application for Permanent Residence (IMM 5620).

-Mail your fully completed application to the Centralized Intake Office (CIO) in Sydney, Nova Scotia, Canada.
+Mail your completed application to the Centralized Intake Office in Sydney, Nova Scotia (see the "Economic Classes" subsection).

 How-to videoSave Time: Send a Complete Application